ka411/New-Lead-Intake-Qualification-n8n-Worlflow-/README.md

 First Name | Last Name | Email | Budget  | Message | Date | Rejected

-The workflow maps form fields directly to these columns and stamps Date with the current day.
+The workflow maps form fields directly to these columns and stamps the Date with the current day.

 📬 Email Templates (Gmail)